Planting and Growing Milkweed

 Many times you can find dormant milkweed plants for sale in late summer at garden centers.
 The pot may look empty or it may have a scraggly plant, but if you can get it in the ground at least six weeks before fall frost, it should take off and stage a flower show the following growing season.

-Milkweed: How to Plant
+How and Where to Plant Milkweed

 If you’re starting with a milkweed plant in a pot, transplant it in the garden before your region’s rainy season (spring in temperate zones, fall in warmer zones).
 Milkweed grows easily from seed.
 The simplest path to success is to sow seeds in fall.
 Space them roughly 1/2 inch apart and cover them with 1/4 inch of soil.
 Water, and let winter provide the cold treatment seeds need to break dormancy and sprout.